flectra-hq/documentation-user/content/legal/terms/enterprise.rst

 Policy, published at https://www.flectra.com/privacy.

-Upon expiration or termination of this Agreement, this license is revoked immediately and the Customer agrees to stop using the Flectra Enterprise Edition software and the Cloud Platform.
+Upon expiration or termination of this Agreement, this license is revoked immediately and the Customer agrees to stop using the Flectra Professional Edition software and the Cloud Platform.

 Should the Customer breach the terms of this section, the Customer agrees to pay Flectra SA an extra fee equal to 300% of the applicable list price for the actual number of Users.